LogtalkDotOrg/logtalk3/manuals/_sources/refman/directives/mode_2.rst.txt

-directive enables the specification of each :ref:`instantiation mode <predicates_mode_instantiation>` and the corresponding :ref:`number of proofs <predicates_mode_number_of_proofs>` (not necessarily distinct solutions).
+directive enables the specification of each :ref:`instantiation mode <predicates_mode_instantiation>` and the corresponding :ref:`number of proofs <predicates_mode_number_of_proofs>` (but not necessarily distinct solutions).
+The instantiation mode of each argument can include type information.
 You may also use this directive for documenting grammar rule non-terminals.

 Template and modes
 ------------------